Dr Paul Galbally

 CURRENT RESEARCH

-My doctoral thesis was an interdisciplinary approach to understand contemporary family configurations and the effects of parental separation on family forms.
-I used this research to inform and construct a psychological model that can help engage and work therapeutically with conflictual separated families.
+Paul’s doctoral thesis was an interdisciplinary approach to understanding contemporary family configurations and the effects of parental separation on family forms.
+This research was used to inform and construct a psychological model that can help engage and work therapeutically with high conflict separated families.

 Most recent research

-Journal Article: Galbally P (2023) ‘It’s a Family Affair - From intimate to business arrangements: Working clinically with the journey of acrimoniously separated parents’
+‘It’s a Family Affair’ - From intimate to business arrangements: Working clinically with the journey of acrimoniously separated parents

 PUBLICATIONS

-- Galbally, P. M. (2021).
-Connected Disconnections Negotiating family separation, membership and conflict: A discourse analysis (Doctoral dissertation, University of Essex). http://repository.essex.ac.uk/30261/
+- Galbally, P. (2021) Connected Disconnections Negotiating family separation, membership and conflict: A discourse analysis

 TEACHING